TheLazyCactus/ironhack-v4-data-lessons/FAQ.md

 ### Difference between statistical significance and practical significance

 Practical significance is: **How wrong can I afford to be about this** It's a decision-making question that requires a decision-making framework.
 Things to keep in mind:
 * What is the cost of getting it wrong?
 Do we lose $10, $100, $1,000, $1M?
 Will people die?
-        * If I get a false positive, what's the worst that can happen? e.g. if I wrongly say that the new UI interface design is better, how many clients will I lose?
+    * If I get a false positive, what's the worst that can happen? e.g. if I wrongly say that the new UI interface design isbetter, how many clients will I lose?
-        * If I get a false negative, what's the worst that can happen? e.g. if I wrongly say that a treatment is not working, what opportunity am I losing?
+    * If I get a false negative, what's the worst that can happen? e.g. if I wrongly say that a treatment is not working, whatopportunity am I losing?
 * How much would I be willing to pay to get this right?
 * How reversible is the decision I will make based on this result?
-A lot of decisions are easily reversible, i.e. you don't need to worry too much about a good significance level
+A lot of decisions are easily reversible, i.e. you don'tneed to worry too much about a good significance level

 Statistical significance is the number you put on the practical significance - both for the false positive cost (alpha) and false negative cost (beta).